Beverly Hills Cop: Development and writing

-Stallone has said that his script for Beverly Hills Cop would have "looked like the opening scene from Saving Private Ryan on the beaches of Normandy.
+Stallone has said that his script for Beverly Hills Cop would have "looked like the opening scene from Saving Private Ryan (1998) on the beaches of Normandy.
 Believe it or not, the finale was me in a stolen Lamborghini playing chicken with an oncoming freight train being driven by the ultra-slimy bad guy."
 Producer Don Simpson let it be known they did not want to move forward with Stallone's revisions; since Stallone was not willing to negotiate the rewrite, Simpson asked writer Charles "Chip" Proser if he could return the script to previous iteration, while leaving most of Stallone's character revisions intact.
-However, Proser found the task (and turnaround time) preposterous."They offered me the rewrite when it was nothing more than Sylvester Stallone and an exotic gun—which was pretty ridiculous", remembered screenwriter Chip Proser, who would later write [an uncredited rewrite of] Simpson and Bruckheimer's Top Gun.According to co-producer Don Simpson, Stallone's new script spent too much time on the star soaping down his muscles.'
-Stallone ultimately dropped out two weeks before filming was to start, ostensibly to concentrate on his next picture, the 1984 film Rhinestone.
+However, Proser found the task (and turnaround time) preposterous."They offered me the rewrite when it was nothing more than Sylvester Stallone and an exotic gun—which was pretty ridiculous", remembered screenwriter Chip Proser, who would later write [an uncredited rewrite of] Simpson and Bruckheimer's Top Gun (1986).According to co-producer Don Simpson, Stallone's new script spent too much time on the star soaping down his muscles.'
+Stallone ultimately dropped out two weeks before filming was to start, ostensibly to concentrate on Rhinestone (1984), his next picture.
 Stallone later used the bulk of these ideas as the basis for the 1986 film Cobra.

 Don Simpson would later tell friends a story—impossible to corroborate—about how he finally got Stallone off the project and got the project back on track: He and Stallone had a mutual interest in "youth treatments" and Simpson knew of a Swiss doctor who was experimenting with injections of a sheep hormone that increased tumescence.
 Simpson managed to get Stallone's name "put at the top of the list", Simpson boasted to a friend, for an appointment with the very exclusive doctor.
 Stallone flew to Switzerland, and Simpson promptly continued working on Beverly Hills Cop without him.

 Two days later, the film's producers, Simpson and Bruckheimer, convinced Eddie Murphy to replace Stallone in the film, prompting more rewrites as Murphy felt the original script "was not funny".
 Besides Stallone and Rourke, other actors who were considered for the role of Axel Foley included Richard Pryor, Al Pacino, and James Caan.
 Harrison Ford was offered the role of Axel Foley but turned it down.
 The final shooting draft of the script, which was extensively revised with Murphy's input, was not completed until the day production began.

 Filming

 The film was budgeted at $14 million, including $4 million for Murphy, and was completed for around $13 million.
 Production began in May 1984 and continued into the summer, taking place mostly in and around Los Angeles.
 The opening sequence was filmed over several days in Michigan, in Detroit and nearby Wayne.
-Many scenes set in Beverly Hills were shot in Pasadena, as the city of Beverly Hills prohibited filming after 10:30p.m.
+Many scenes set in Beverly Hills were shot in Pasadena, as the city of Beverly Hills prohibited filming after 10:30 p.m.